Dead zones and phase reduction of coupled oscillators: Multiscale oscillators and dead zones

 The phase response curve~$Z$ in the fast variable has a specific form as shown in Reference~\onlinecite{Izhikevich2000}: In the singular limit of $\mu\to 0$ the~$Z$ converges pointwise to zero under the assumption that $|\eps| \ll \mu\ll 1$; this is illustrated in Figure~\ref{fig:fhn_dz_etaDZ}.
 That is, on the slow branch, the phase response is only nonzero close to the fast transitions along the orbit since by assumption the attraction to the slow branch is stronger than the coupling in the fast direction.
 Together with the pulsatile coupling, this now leads to the emergence of approximate dead zones.

 This observation holds more generally and leads to the following result:

 \begin{prop} Suppose the uncoupled ($\eps=0$) oscillators of system~\eqref{eq:slow-fast-coup} have simple relaxation oscillations with~$Q$ slow branches.
-Let $\eta > 0$ and suppose that the support $[\alpha,\beta]$ of the pulse function~$P$ is sufficiently narrow in the sense that $\beta-\alpha\leq \max_q 2\pi(\tau_{0,q}/\tau_0)$.
+Let $\eta > 0$ and suppose that the support $[\alpha,\beta]$ of the pulse function~$P$ is sufficiently narrow in the sense that its length is less than $\max_q 2\pi(\tau_{0,q}/\tau_0)$.
 Then for sufficiently small~$\mu$ the coupling function~$\hf$ has an $\eta$-approximate dead zone for the averaged phase oscillator network~\eqref{eq:net-osci}. \end{prop}

 \begin{proof} Define the arcs $C^\phi_q:=(t_{q}(2\pi/\tau_0)-\phi, t_{q+1}(2\pi/\tau_0)-\phi)\subset\bbT$ of phases on different segments of the critical manifold in the singular limit offset by~$\phi$.
 By assumption, there is a $q'\in\sset{1, \dotsc, Q}$ and an open interval of phases $A\subset\bbT$ such that for $\psi\in A$ we have $[\alpha,\beta]\subset C^\psi_{q'}$ in terms of arcs on~$\bbT$.
 In other words, the support of the pulse function is sufficiently narrow to be fully contained in one of the segments of slow evolution in the singular limit.